MauroOrru/CNN_CellBloodClassificator/README.md

     - `valid_folders`: List of valid folder names to load.
     - `img_size`: Dimension for the images (width and height are both set to `img_size`).
     - `transform`: Optional transformations (e.g., data augmentation) to be applied to the images.

+**License
+This project is licensed under the MIT License – see the LICENSE file for details.